osmosis-labs/docs/docs/cosmwasm/local/localosmosis.md

 osmosisd query wasm list-code
 ```

 Good job!
-It's not time to learn how to actually develop contracts.
+It's now time to learn how to actually develop contracts.
 You can now visit the [official CosmWasm contracts](https://docs.cosmwasm.com/docs/1.0/getting-started/intro) and as you explore the docs you will understand how tio actually interact with the Osmosis Blockchain.